brkyildiran0/projet/readme2.txt

 ***Ömer Burak Yıldıran***
--Firebase design (Database internal structures) and implementation (as can be seen at: https://imgur.com/tgOjovV) -UI planning for each activity (page), supported with on-paper sketches -Design and implementation of following:
+-Firebase design (Database internal structures) and implementation (as can be seen at: https://imgur.com/tgOjovV) -UI planning for each activity (page), supported with on-paper sketches -Creation of all paper works, sketches and planning the interactions with respect to top-down design -Design and implementation of following:
   *AddMemberActivity
   *AddTaskActivity